anderson-aristotle/unix-cli-diagnostic/README.md

  Push your changes with `git push origin response`

-Finally, go back to the GitHub page for your fork (the place where you copied the URL).
+Finally, go back to the GitHub Enterprise page for your fork (the place where you copied the URL).
 Create a pull request.

 Your pull request description should contain a "fist to five" for comfort and